Use Card on File with Square Invoices

 Enter the card details > click Save.

-Charge a Card on File
+Charge a Card on File with Square Invoices app

 With a payment card on file, you can create a new Square Invoice and charge your customer’s saved payment information.